 The new state law still allows voluntary annexation, which can occur when property owners outside city borders ask to become part of the city.

 Q: Will voting for Tier 2 status end forced annexation?

 A: Yes.
-If voters approve these propositions, forced annexation would end in these five counties.
+If voters approve these propositions, forced annexation would end in these counties.